kristanhilby/Linkage-Airfoil-Optimization/README.md

 ```bash
 pip install numpy matplotlib neuralfoil
 ```
-More information about NeuralFoil can be found at the official repository:[NeuralFoil GitHub](https://github.com/peterdsharpe/NeuralFoil).
+More information about NeuralFoil can be found at the official repository: [NeuralFoil GitHub](https://github.com/peterdsharpe/NeuralFoil).

 ## Usage
 1. Run the script to: